futurepixels/futurepixels.co.uk/content/cv.md

 ]
 +++

-As a Lead Software Engineer, I look to see what can be done to deliver what is needed whilst thinking about the end user first and then what impact it will have on the business.
-Dealing with requirements from the business, I help get solution with a skilled team and deliver value in iterations.

-I am a believer in single source of truth around digital journeys with knowledge bases to help empower the team and business so everyone has a keen interest in helping each other as well as using the skills available to ensure the right product is delivered.
-Being customer centric I ensure I listen to the advice of User Experience as well as the Product Owner to ensure I deliver something we can learn from as a business and listen to the customer.

-I am passionate about being able to deliver products and features fast enough to make a difference and to learn from, yet in a timely manner where the user experience is focused on with the sign off from a quality assurance team - where all people involved have the chance to say they are not happy with the quality and either push back or put something in the back log to refine or set a value against.

-To allow a decent delivery I very much believe in a pipeline for continuous integration - but not only that, I believe continuous deployment can help where monitoring is at the forefront to give you the confidence that you can deploy on a Friday afternoon.

-As a lead, I am enthusiastic and a team player.
-I would never ask of anyone something that I wouldn't do myself.
-I believe transparency and fairness is key to a great team which is a key to a successful product being delivered.
-I like to ensure everyone gets on with each other and to understand we are in it together.

-I understand to be able to release and iterate on a product and learn fast and fail fast you need to be quick at implementing them changes.
-This means a good code base that's easy to understand and read when you are context switching through the day between pieces of work.
-This takes a team effort as well as agility to enable this.
+As a Lead Software Engineer, I strive to ensure the correct approach for the end user is delivered whilst providing business value.
+I am a positive and motivational person who likes to lead a team to build products around motivated individuals and give them the environment and support they need along with the trust to get the task completed.
+This is done with open communication and utilising the best of peoples skill sets.

+My current way of working are Lean but have recently started to implement Agile methodologies to strengthen my ways of working.
+By working with both the product owner and user experience, we work out the effort vs the value collaboratively and ensure there is no wastage.
+The value is then delivered fast enough to enable us to learn from the feature whilst also engineered to a quality for ease of adapting when we go through our learnings.

+Documentation is a first class citizen, as is test driven design and quality assurance.
+Dealing with micro front ends, you can quickly have many to manage so documenting domain knowledge specific to it can help when context switching.
+This allows the team to have the ability to work on a small codebase quickly, effectively and deliver value quickly.

+As a Lead, I believe the need for a single source of truth and a knowledge base will empower the team and autonomy.
+Collaboration is also key, and collaborating with both User Experience and the Product Owner ensures nothing is delivered without the agreed value and effort.

 ### Whoami

 I am a passionate engineer who takes pride in what he delivers.
-In my spare time I am listening to music, taking my daughter out on the bikes or teaching her skateboarding.
-If I'm not doing that, I'm learning how to use my camera, playing games or nerding/writing on my PC to reflect on what I've learned or pushing my skill sets.
-I am infallible and can make mistakes.
+In my spare time I am listening to music, taking my daughter out cycling or teaching her to skateboard.
+If I'm not doing that, I'm learning how to use my camera, playing games, experimenting with new programming projects and concepts to extend my skill set or writing to reflect on what I've learned.
 I admit when I'm wrong and question things I don't know or am uncertain of.
-The chances are when I'm at my desk my headphones are on, and are probably too loud.

 Above all, I am loyal and get excited with a good team.